 Cayman is well provided with pharmacies and fully qualified pharmacists.
 Most convenient for visitors might be those inside the Foster’s supermarkets in The Strand Plaza off West Bay Road just south of the Ritz Carlton Hotel, and in The Airport Center out by the airport; and inside Kirk’s supermarket on Eastern Avenue a mile north of George Town.
 There are a dozen others scattered all around the Island.

 We wish you a safe and pleasant stay on Grand Cayman.

 The National Museum in George Town is both a natural history as well as cultural history museum.
 It is one of more educational of the Grand Cayman attractions that you can visit on your Caribbean vacation to Cayman.

 The town of Camana Bay elevates luxury and style to a whole new level.
 Stretching 500 acres from Grand Cayman’s Seven-Mile Beach to the North Sound, Camana Bay offers every convenience, from fashion and nature, to entertainment.

 The Kittiwake was a Chanticleer Class Submarine Rescue ship.
 In service from 1945 to 1994, her most memorable duty was the diligent recovery of the Challenger Space Shuttle Disaster.
 The ship was later donated in 2010 to the Cayman Islands.

 With more than 12 million passengers, Atlantis Submarines International is the world leader in tourist submersibles, with operations in nine special locations around the Caribbean and Pacific.
-The company's start in Grand Cayman of 1985.
+The company started in Grand Cayman during 1985.